 Enhancing Practitioner Skills Through Simulation

-The mission of the Penn State College of Medicine Clinical Simulation Center is to improve patient outcomes with effective programs that promote and enhance practitioner skills, clinical competence, teamwork, and interdisciplinary collaboration.
+The mission of the Clinical Simulation Center is to improve patient outcomes with effective programs that promote and enhance practitioner skills, clinical competence, teamwork, and interdisciplinary collaboration.

 To advance the field of healthcare simulation, the Center conducts innovative research into simulation theory, practice, and technology.